Smoked Ham

 Smoked Ham Recipe

-This impressive smoked ham features a tasty dry rub, basting sauce, and finishing glaze, instantly making it an eye-catching holiday centerpiece.
-It’s surprisingly easy to make and even easier to eat!
+My impressive smoked ham recipe features a tasty dry rub, basting sauce, and the most incredible glaze!
+It's SO easy to make and even easier to eat!
+Watch the video below to see how I make it in my kitchen!

 Servings: 12 servings